-- Avoid uncooked food: Eliminate raw vegetables and foods like sushi from your diet to minimise risks of Cholera.
+- Avoid uncooked food: Eliminate raw vegetables and foods like sushi from your diet to minimise the risks of Cholera.

-- Cholera vaccines are now available across the world and are administered to those in high-risk environments.
+- Cholera vaccines: They are now available across the world and are administered to those in high-risk environments.
 These vaccines are incredibly effective in protecting those who are exposed to bacteria and can prevent infection.
 They are completely safe, and several types of vaccines are approved by the World Health Organisation for use in both children and adults.

 Top Search Terms For Yoga